What We Believe

 F. THE PURPOSE AND MISSION OF THE CHURCH IN TODAY'S SOCIETY

 To help others come into the church as Christians and make the church a part of peoples' lives, sharing the firm foundation that God loves us always by talking to people and encouraging them to come to church.

 To provide leadership in the community by setting a moral standard and modeling Christian values and citizenship and showing tolerance and respect to all people.

-To be a learning community by providing opportunity for individuals to study together to define their own beliefs based on the central compass of God, Jesus, the Holy spirit and the Bible.
+To be a learning community by providing opportunity for individuals to study together to shape their own beliefs based on the central compass of God and the Bible.

 To reach out to others in need, financially, spiritually, physically, emotionally, through prayer, sharing and helping in the community and to care for each other in the church in the same manner.

-To be a place where one can be oneself, welcoming and inclusive of all people, tolerant of differences of opinion, thus providing a sense of peace and family.
+To be a place where individuals can be whole, welcoming and inclusive of all people, tolerating differences of opinion, thus providing a sense of peace and family.
 The church is also a social gathering place where people can have fun together.

 G. THIS CHURCH'S COMMITMENT TO THE ABC/USA